-Building Device Level Intelligence with Azure IoT Edge
+Get device level Intelligence with Azure IoT Edge development

 Published on 28 Aug 2018 | Yatish Patil

 The intense pressure on CIOs & CTOs to innovate and lead in this digital transformational world is increasingly growing by the day.
-This article discusses how Azure IoT Edge can help Enterprises in deploying cost-effective IoT consulting solutions that drive their new focus.
+This article discusses how Enterprises can develop & deploy cost-effective Azure IoT Edge solutions that drive their new focus.
 Let's dive into what our Azure IoT Consulting practice lead has to say.

 Why the 'Edge'?